 A service connection refers to all the facilities required to achieve a physical connection between CUI’s water main abutting a Customer’s property and a private water line which allows a Customer to receive potable water.
 This includes a water service line, a service connection point, and a private water line.

 What is a service connection point?

-A service connection point or curb stop is where a water service line physically connects to a private water line, which ordinarily is a point at or near a Customer’s property line, but may be within the boundaries of an easement area granted to CUI for its water system.
+A service connection point or curb stop is where a water service line physically connects to a private water line.
+This is usually a point at or near a Customer’s property line but may be within the boundaries of an easement area granted to CUI for its water system.